qoijjj/hardened-images/docs/POSTINSTALL-README.md

 However, there are certain exceptions.
 A couple common usecases are if you need Steam, or run an ocassional application in Wine you'll likely want to keep support for 32-bit programs.
 If this is the case, answer `Y`.

 ### Force disable simultaneous multithreading
-If you answer `Y` when prompted, simultaneous multithreading (SMT, often called Hyperthreading) will be forcefully disabled.
+If you answer `Y` when prompted, simultaneous multithreading (SMT, often called Hyperthreading) will be disabled on all hardware, regardless of known vulnerabilities.
 This can cause a reduction in the performance of certain tasks in favor of security.

-Note that in most hardware SMT will be disabled anyways to mitigate a known vulnerability.
-This option turns it off on all hardware regardless.

 ### Unstable hardening kargs
-If you answer `Y` when prompted, unstable hardening kargs will be aditionally applied, which can cause issues on some hardware, but are stable on other hardware.
+If you answer `Y` when prompted, unstable hardening kargs will be additionally applied, which can cause issues on some hardware, but are stable on other hardware.

 ## Setup USBGuard